 Method

-- Thinly slice 1/2 red onion and transfer to a small bowl.
-Cover with 1/2 tsp salt, 1/2 tsp sumac, the juice of 1 lemon and 1/2 tbsp honey.
+- Thinly slice ½ red onion and transfer to a small bowl.
+Cover with ½ teaspoon salt, ½ teaspoon sumac, the juice of 1 lemon and ½ tablespoon honey.
 Toss until evenly coated, then set aside.

-- Heat 3 tbsp olive oil in a large pan on medium-high heat.
+- Heat 3 tablespoon olive oil in a large pan on medium-high heat.
 Break 400g ground lamb into large pieces and place in the hot pan, leaving a little space between each.
 Let cook undisturbed until golden brown.
-Using a spatula, break the lamb into smaller pieces and season with 2 tsp salt, 1 tsp paprika, 1 tsp cumin, 1 tsp garlic powder, 1 tsp onion powder and 1 tsp dry thyme.
+Using a spatula, break the lamb into smaller pieces and season with 2 teaspoon salt, 1 teaspoon paprika, 1 teaspoon cumin, 1 teaspoon garlic powder, 1 teaspoon onion powder and 1 teaspoon dry thyme.
 Mix to incorporate, then continue cooking on medium-high heat until dark brown and crispy, about 20 minutes, stirring occasionally to prevent burning.

 - Cut 2-3 round pitas into bite-sized triangle pieces.
 Transfer to the air fryer, cover in oil (about 1 tbsp) and toss to coat.
 Cook at 375°F for 8-10 minutes, or until golden brown.
 If you don't have an air fryer, bake in the oven at 375°F until golden brown and crispy, about 10-15 minutes.